 Now, if you like problem solving, you like math, you like learning in general… you’ll enjoy Computer Science.
 All the benefits above are true, and you will enjoy the career paths that Computer Science offers…

-If you major in Computer Science, are motivated, do some side projects on github during your senior year to show you care about this stuff, and are willing to go work in a big city like New York, San Francisco, Boston, LA (or even a smaller city like Austin, TX), you will earn $100K FAST.
-Within a couple of years.
+If you major in Computer Science, are motivated, do some side projects on github during your senior year to show you care about this stuff, and are willing to go work in a big city like New York, San Francisco, Boston, LA (or even a smaller city like Austin, TX), you will earn $100K quickly (within a couple of years).

 This can be game development, mobile-focused companies (like Uber), or companies with a website that also have a mobile app (for example a bank or financial institution).

 I recommend option #2.
 Digital agencies tend to burn people out, and once you’re in… it’s harder to get hired by a tech company with a single product.
 So if it were me, I’d just start there.

 Whether you join an agency or a company with a single product or platform, you have some choices of what type of programming to specialize in…

 You can focus on front-end (the part of the website you can see as a visitor) or back-end engineering (how the interface you see interacts with the database and all the information you can’t see).
 Or some people do both, which is known as “full stack” development.

 You can do web development, or build software that the public doesn’t see – like an internal dashboard that a company’s employees use.

 You can get into data engineering and data science too.
 This area is becoming HUGE and these people get paid a TON.

 It’s normal in New York (the city where I was a tech recruiter for startups) to see a good data engineer with a few years of experience making $150K or more for base salary.
 I’m talking about someone in their 20’s who isn’t managing any people.
 Not bad, right?